Ganttic Update | Single Sign-On (SSO) for Better Project Management

 Saves time and prevents password frustration

-SSOs make it so signing in is fast and efficient, and cuts out the headache associated with multiple logins.
+SSOs make signing in fast and efficient.
+This cuts out the headache associated with multiple logins and eases project management processes.

 Increases software adoption rates for users